DynamicPat/World-Building-System/World Layers/Communities/needs.md

 ---

 ### Faith
 - **Definition**: Spiritual or cultural unity through gods, rituals, or shared belief systems.
+- **Pantheon Connection**: See [Pantheon](/World%20Layers/World/pantheon.md) for details on the gods and their influence.
 - **Scaling by Size**:
   - Hamlet: Shared traditions, ancestor worship, folk rites.
   - Village: One dominant faith or ritual cycle.